pl3onasm/Peano/README.md

 ## 🔹 Usage

-- To load the database:
+- To load the database into the Prolog interpreter:
   ```?- [peano].```
   or:
   ```?- consult(peano).```